Documentation

 Wrap individual functions

-// Wrap a single "text-violet-400">function — preserves original signature
+// Wrap a single function — preserves original signature

 agent: 'email-bot',